San Francisco Bay Area Goods Movement Plan

 Freight movement supports a strong economy and delivers the products needed by residents and businesses.
 It also has a significant environmental and public health impact on nearby communities.

-In 2016, MTC produced a new San Francisco Bay Area Goods Movement Plan to help move goods around the Bay as part of the development of Plan Bay Area 2040.
+In 2016, MTC produced a San Francisco Bay Area Goods Movement Plan to help move goods around the Bay as part of the development of Plan Bay Area 2040.

 Key Goals